-The Company continues to work closely with its Joint Venture partners on preparing and submitting an updated Field Development Plan ("FDP") by the fourth quarter of 2021.
-The revised development plan is being discussed between the JV partners and is expected to result in a more economically beneficial and sustainable development plan.
+The Company has submitted a draft field development plan to the Government of Kenya and is working closely with the Government of Kenya and its Joint Venture partners to submit the final Field Development Plan ("FDP") in the fourth quarter of 2021.
+The revised development plan is expected to result in a more economically beneficial and sustainable development plan.
 These licenses have been extended to the end of December 2021.
+The Company have incurred \$ 2.2 million of capital expenditure directly associated with Blocks 10BB and 13T in the nine months to September 30, 2021.